CLI Authentication

 Learn how the Kindship CLI authenticates with your account using secure OAuth with PKCE.

-The Kindship CLI uses OAuth 2.0 with PKCE (Proof Key for Code Exchange) for secure authentication.
+The Kindship CLI uses OAuth 2.0 with PKCE (Proof Key for Code Exchange) for secure authentication to your Kindship account.
 This ensures your credentials are never stored in plain text.

 How It Works